By Jake Buvala – Last updated February 25, 2025

 Sound about right?

-A few years ago, I wrote a blog post called “Thinking of Returning Your New Puppy to the Shelter/Breeder?”
+Years ago, I wrote a blog post called “Thinking of Returning Your New Puppy to the Shelter/Breeder?”

-What’s amazing about these emails is how similar they all are.
-From all over the world, from all kinds of backgrounds, everyone’s stories are pretty much the same.
-Everyone shares the same fears and frustrations.
+What’s amazing about the people we work with is how similar they all are.
+From all over the world -a remote cattle station in Queensland to a brownstone in Brooklyn- from all kinds of backgrounds, from teenagers to retirees, everyone’s stories are pretty much the same.

 And everyone thinks they’re alone.